Pole Vault (communications system): Initial concept

 In May 1952, Alex Lester was loaned from Bell Canada to the Electronics Division of the DDP to coordinate the military's communications developments with Bell.
 He soon learned of the problems with the Pinetree Line's communications, and approached Thomas Wardrope Eadie, then Vice President of Operations at Bell, with the idea that Bell would offer to take on construction management of the line.

 This led to further project studies that considered forming a new crown corporation to handle development, telling the U.S. to do it, or contracting Bell.
 The government was averse to creating new crown corporations, and was very concerned that handing it to the U.S. would result in a loss of opportunity for Canadian workers, and so Bell was in.
 They also reconsidered various technologies, including underwater lines, but concerns over the storm-tossed waters and 40 foot tides in Frobisher Bay suggested this would not be reliable and the microwave relay appeared to be the only solution.

-Thus the concept settled on an initial system of twenty relays covering the 700 mi from CFB Gander to CFB Goose Bay, and then a second stage with another thirty towers that would expand it northward to Frobisher Bay and southward to St. John's and westward to Stephanville.
+Thus the concept settled on an initial system of twenty relays covering the 700 mi from CFB Gander to CFB Goose Bay, and then a second stage with another thirty towers that would expand it northward to Frobisher Bay and southward to St. John's and westward to Stephenville.
 The network would be based on the commercial 2.4 GHz TD2 system being deployed by AT&T in the U.S., and soon in Canada as well.
 This system would use frequency division multiplexing to carry 36 voice channels across a series of selected frequencies.
 On November 4, 1952, Bell gave the DDP their initial proposal.